OUR HOME

-The refurbished stadium has a capacity of 21,332 spectators and dimensions of 105×68 metres.
-It is located on Calle Blasco Ibáñez, next to Plaça del Labrador.
-In front of the façade of the Fondo Sur stand, there is a square where events and activities related to Villarreal CF can be held.
+The renovated home of the Yellows has a capacity of 21,332 spectators and pitch dimensions of 105 x 68 metres.
+It is located on Calle Blasco Ibáñez, next to Plaza del Labrador.
+Opposite the Fondo Sur façade is an open space where events and activities related to Villarreal CF are held.

 - Campo del Villarreal (1923-1925)